ZarifehHeidariRarani/Energy-Based-Modeling/Kholodenko Model Optimization/Readme.md

 # Negative or positive cooperativity of ShcP:

-Based on the estimated parameters, it seems that the affinity of Shc for binding to EGFR intensively increases after phosphorylation, and it is in opposite of the original Kholodenko’s model.
+Based on the estimated parameters, it seems that the affinity of Shc for binding to EGFR intensively increases after phosphorylation, which contradicts the original Kholodenko’s model.

 K13= r13_k13f/ r13_k13b=0.057/10=0.0057